Ghaziabad–Jewar Regional Rapid Transit System: Rolling stock

 On 1 May 2020, Bombardier Transportation, a French railroad manufacturing firm, emerged as the lowest bidder among a group of three bidders to supply and maintain 210 coaches for a 15-year period, with a price bid of ₹2577 crore.
 The 210 coaches include 180 coaches consisting of 30 six-car trains for the Delhi–Meerut Regional Rapid Transit System, and 30 coaches consisting of 10 three-car trains for the Meerut Metro.

 In September 2020, the NCRTC released the design of the RRTS train, which is inspired by the Lotus Temple.
 Designed in Hyderabad, the trains have a design speed of 180 km/h and an operational speed of 160 km/h, making them the fastest rapid transit trains in India.
 Each fully air-conditioned, six-car trainset, which could be extended to eight coaches based on demand, consists of one premium coach and one coach reserved for women, and is be able to carry 1,750 passengers.
 It is compatible with a host of train protection systems like automatic train protection (ATP) and automatic train control (ATC) systems, and also has features like regenerative braking.

-The trains are the first-ever rapid transit trains in India to have an aerodynamic and sleek design and ergonomically designed seats.
-They have several facilities and amenities to cater the needs of the passengers, such as on-board catering, ticket scanners, food vending machines, information display systems, hand rests on the sides of the seats, adequate walking space, window blinders, charging points, fire alarms, washrooms, CCTVs, separate seats for and wheelchairs for physically challenged passengers.
-The trains were named as Namo Bharat by Prime Minister Narendra Modi after the inauguration of the Delhi–Meerut Regional Rapid Transit System by Prime Minister Narendra Modi in October 2023.

 The entire rolling stock is being manufactured in India at Alstom's plant in Savli, Gujarat, and the first trainset was delivered to the NCRTC in May 2022.
 Along with the existing Delhi–Meerut corridor, these trains will run on all the three upcoming RRTS corridors, including the Ghaziabad–Jewar corridor.